 The City Plan interactive mapping tool allows you to view your property on a map.
 You can see the zones, precincts, overlays and neighbourhood plans that apply to your site.
 The maps are colour and number coded to help you clearly identify development requirements.

 It is important to check your property on the interactive map.
 You must include the relevant information in your development application before submitting it to Council.

 Residential zones and zone precincts

-The following table gives you more information about zones and zone precincts.
+View the residential zones and zone precincts table for information about zones and zone precincts.

-To keep up-to-date with future services and general planning and development in the city, register your details by emailing CP2014@brisbane.qld.gov.au
+To keep up-to-date with general planning and development in the city, register your details by emailing the City Plan team.